Safety Toolkits

 - A supervisor ought to know what a Notifiable Event is because those events must be reported to Worksafe.

-- And knowing how to conduct an accident investigation that is insightful and effective is a skill that does not come naturally to many people.
+- Knowing how to conduct an insightful accident investigation is a skill that does not come naturally to most people.

 Senior leaders want a safety system to work.
 So line managers and supervisors must understand how to support that.
 And senior leaders themselves must receive safety advice or they will get it wrong too.

-My training courses are always a process of “opening windows of understanding”.
-And you don’t experience those sorts of “I get it” moments just from a PowerPoint show.
+Our training courses are always a process of “opening windows of understanding”.
+And you don’t get that from just watching a PowerPoint show.
 There has to be something else as well.
-While I do use visual displays, we also have discussions and together we answer a lot of questions.
+Sure, visual displays are used but we also have discussions together.
+That is how we answer all the questions.
 Because key facts are understood better when there is active participation.

 And you get answers to all your questions.